Kamata954/indonesian-yomichan-dictionary/README.md

 You can follow [Xelieu's Mining Setup](https://rentry.co/mining) if this is your first time using Yomichan.

 Once Yomichan is set up, go to Yomichan settings > configure installed and enabled dictionaries > import.
-Import the zip file.
+Import the zip file. (both the json files in the en-id-wiktionary folder should be in a zip file)

-Make sure the search text with non-Japanese characters toggle is enabled
+Then, go to the Backup section in Yomichan settings and click import.
+Import the yomichan settings file.
+If you forget this step words with upper case letters won't be scannable by Yomichan.